vince-CV/multi-sensor_obstacle_fusion/2. Camera/README.md

 - Project the camera image into three dimensions.
 - Fuse the projection into three dimensions to fuse with lidar data.

-## Project: Track Object In 3D Space
-Detect and track objects from the benchmark KITTI dataset.
-Classify those objects and project them into three dimensions.
-Fuse those projections together with lidar data to create 3D objects to track over time.

 ## Collision Detection
 Detect other cars on the road using raw lidar data from real self-driving car, Carla.
 Implement custom RANSAC and euclidean clustering algorithms.